selaguardia/Restaurant-Overhaul/README.md

 ✏️ Description:

-  The purpose of this projec tis to overhaul a current restaurants static website.
+  The purpose of this project is to overhaul a current restaurants static website.
 Giving the client new capabilities including adding, updating, and deleting items, prices, descriptions, and photos for each menu items.
-Also, allows for the client to easily add menu items to feature the special of the week.

 🛠 Technnologies Used: